-Most kidney stones will be small enough (no more than 4mm or 0.2in in diameter) to be passed out in your urine.
-It may be possible to treat these at home.
+Most kidney stones are small enough (less than 4mm in diameter) to be passed out in your urine and can probably be treated at home.

-However, small kidney stones may still cause pain.
-The pain from smaller kidney stones usually lasts a couple of days and disappears when the stone has been passed.
+But even small kidney stones can be painful, although this usually only lasts a couple of days and disappears when the stone has been passed.

-If you have severe pain, your GP may inject you with a painkiller.
-A second dose can be given after half an hour if you are still experiencing pain.
+If you are in severe pain, your GP can give you pain relief by injection.
+A second dose can be given after half an hour if you're still experiencing pain.